tahmidrzishan/rust.bangla/README.md

 # Rust Bangla Tutorial

-## It is a page for Rust Totorial in Bangla
+## This is a website for Rust Totorial in Bangla

 So, it's basically for self-learning the Rust programming language.
-If you're a native Bengali (Bangla) speaker, this will be very helpfull for you inshaallah.
+If you're a native Bengali (Bangla) speaker, this will be very helpful for you inshaallah.

 ### If you want to read:
 [Rust Bangla Tutorial Webpage](https://tahmidrzishan.github.io/rust.bangla/)